klemola/matiasklemola.com/content/articles/typescript-union-types.md

 One of the nicest abstractions I've come across is `RemoteData`.
 I encountered it while working on a semi-large Elm project.
 Our `Data` type is already pretty close to how `RemoteData` [is defined](https://package.elm-lang.org/packages/krisajenkins/remotedata/latest/RemoteData) (hats off to Kris Jenkins!).

 Data is often not loading upon application initialization. `RemoteData` includes a `NotAsked` variant for that case.
 If data is fetched immediately, one can start from `Loading` state, like we did before.
-I've included a Typescript version of the library in recent work projects.
+I've included a TypeScript version of the library in recent work projects.
 It's been well-received.
-Here's `RemoteData` in Typescript:
+Here's `RemoteData` in TypeScript:

 {% include_code typescript-union-types/RemoteData.ts lang:typescript lines:1-19 %}